Wells, Nevada Virtual Travel

 Wells is a small railroad town situated in Town Creek Flat, a valley of the Great Basin.
 Peaks at the northern tip of the East Humboldt Range stand prominently over the town to the southwest, reaching elevations above 10,000 feet.
 Contrasting the sagebrush and grass of the hills surrounding Wells, the peaks are often snow-capped, and harbor forests of quaking aspen and evergreens.
 Juniper trees cover some of the lower slopes.

-U.S. Highway 40 used to pass through Wells, and is lined with numerous motels, attesting to its popularity as a stopover on this route.
+In the 1920s, U.S. Highway 40 was built through Wells, where numerous motels sprung up, attesting to its popularity as a stopover on this route.
 Today Interstate 80 passes to the south of Wells, and most travelers hurry on past, making Wells a quiet and economical place to stay.
 Aside from the old highway, a grid of quiet residential streets compose the center of town.
 Seventh Street, fronting the train tracks, sports a number of quaint old buildings dating from the era of passenger trains.

 Wells lies at a junction of valleys.
 Clover Valley stretches to the south, along the eastern side of the East Humboldt Range.
 Starr Valley lies to the east beyond a ridge of low hills which are breached by the Humboldt River.
 Starr Valley faces the northwestern slopes of the East Humboldt Range.
 The Snake Mountains approach Wells just to the north, and Town Creek Flat extends to the east of this range.
 To the northwest lies Bishop Flats and a hilly area west of the Snake Range.
 Grass that is frequently green, and a healthy tint to the sagebrush indicate that the high mountain peaks contribute to a little more rain here than other surrounding areas.